FrostXia/ENPH455-Remote-Lab-Safety-Monitoring-System/README.md

 To control the ESP32Cam, I used Yoursunny's library.
 Details shown in: https://github.com/yoursunny/esp32cam;

+The DHT11 and DFRobot Oxygen Sensor libraries are mandatory for the ESP32 sensor code.;

-The complete code is shown in the Final Design code.
+The complete code is shown in the Final Design code.;

+The .fzz file of the prototype's circuit can be found in the prototype folder.
+You can use the fritzing to review it.